AdamCodes6110/hello-world/README.md

 # hello-world
 github repository testing
-learning hot to use github
+learning how to use github